<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1204737666323810&amp;ev=PageView&amp;noscript=1" alt="facebook">

 "How Much Should an Engagement Ring Cost?"

-Deciding how much to spend on an engagement ring can be challenging, especially when considering the average engagement ring cost.
+Deciding how much to spend on an engagement ring can be challenging, especially considering the average cost.
 If you're feeling lost in the nuances of engagement ring pricing, you're not the only one.

 While the outdated guideline of spending a month's salary doesn't align with the current average engagement ring price in Australia, setting a budget is crucial.
 It helps narrow down your choices in a jewellery shop brimming with options and ensures you stay in control.